zenoli/nix-wrapper-modules/ci/docs/md/helper-modules.md

 The example you will become most familiar with are the helper modules imported by `wlib.modules.default`

-`wlib.modules.default` gets its options by importing 2 other modules, `wlib.modules.symlinkScript` and `wlib.modules.makeWrapper`.
+`wlib.modules.default` gets its options by importing 3 other modules, `wlib.modules.symlinkScript`, `wlib.modules.constructFiles` and `wlib.modules.makeWrapper`.

 But you could choose to have modules that have different abilities!